craigbrinkerhoff/RSK600/README.md

 # Remote sensing the gas transfer velocity using SWOT observations

-See the 'outline' RMarkdown file, which explains this project in detail.
+See the 'outline.html' RMarkdown file, which explains this project in detail.
 In short, this project deals with devolping an empirical model for the normalized gas transfer velocity k600, and a subsequent algorithm which uses Bayesian inference to remotely sense k600 in preperation for the launch of the NASA/CNES/UKSA/CSA SWOT mission.
 This project is a work in progress.

 ##To run
 1) run main.R